eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/ContentChecksAcceptanceRules.md

 * check that the response had the status code "400"
 * check that Rule is not in Rulelist

+## upload Rule with CertificateType not matching RuleId

+tags: negative_test

+Upload a Acceptance Rule where the CertificateType is not matching the Rule Identifier of the Rule

+* create a valid Acceptance Rule
+* change CertificateType to be invalid
+* upload Rule
+* check that the response had an error
+* check that the response had the status code "400"
+* check that Rule is not in Rulelist

 ___
 * delete all created rules